03stevensmi/Google-Translate-Previous-Extension-2.0.13-/README.md

 A short and simple tutorial:

-- Download the NEW .zip file from the releases page here: https://github.com/03stevensmi/Google-Translate-Previous-Extension-2.0.13-/releases/
+- Download the NEW .zip file Called:
+  "Google Translate Chrome 2.0.13 (NO AUTO UPDATE).zip" from the releases page here: https://github.com/03stevensmi/Google-Translate-Previous-Extension-2.0.13-/releases/

 - Extract the zip file